icosa-foundation/open-brush-plugin-scripting-docs/plugin-api-scripting-reference/symmetry.md

 ### Symmetry:PathToPolar(path)

-Converts a path to a format suitable for using as a symmetry path
+Converts a path to a format suitable for using as a symmetry path in polar mode

 **Returns:** <a href="path.md">Path</a>